ghl3/Jest/doc/intro.md

     val x = mp[:a];

-## Functions

-Functions in Jest are first class objects.
-They can be created using the "defn" keyword:

-    defn function(a, b, c) {
-        a + b + c;
-    }

-The value of a function is the value of the last expression in the body of the function when evaluated with the input parameters.
-Function bodies must include curly braces and the body between the braces must consist of one or more statements or expressions (each ending in a semi-colon).

-Functions are called by passing arguments to the name bound to the function in the standard way:

-    val result = function(1.0, 2.0, 3.0);

 ## Conditionals

 In Jest, if statements are expressions, meaning they evaluate to a value.
 The value of an if statement is the value of the final like of the block that is conditionally selected or 'nil' if no block is conditionally selected.